CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

-   "``restart``", "logical", "initialize using restart file", "``.false.``" "``restart_dir``", "string", "path to restart directory", "'./'" "``restart_file``", "string", "output file prefix for restart dump", "'iced'" "``use_leap_years``", "logical", "include leap days", "``.false.``" "``year_init``", "integer", "the initial year if not using restart", "0" "", "", "", ""
+   "``restart``", "logical", "initialize using restart file", "``.false.``" "``restart_dir``", "string", "path to restart directory", "'./'" "``restart_file``", "string", "output file prefix for restart dump", "'iced'" "``restart_format``", "string", "history files are read/written in binary or netcdf format if set to 'bin' or 'nc' respectively", "'bin'"
+   "``use_leap_years``", "logical", "include leap days", "``.false.``" "``year_init``", "integer", "the initial year if not using restart", "0" "", "", "", ""